 I was reading an article from Melinda Gates this morning, she’s saying we should demand more from our leaders as we start emerging from COVID-19, we need to expect more.
 And one of the quotes I’ve got here is that “the way to build back is to put women straight at the centre, because guess what?
-They’re already at the centre.”
+They’re already at the centre”.

 She was referring to things like child care, aged care, homes, running the family, et cetera.
 I guess the question is, should we go further than just looking at gender equality?
-Should we prioritize women’s issues more?
+Should we prioritise women’s issues more?
 Should we put them at the forefront?
 It’s harder to separate work from home now, especially during the pandemic, as we’re working from home.
-As we rebuild organisations and life in general, should we be putting more focus on women’s issues than we have before, even prioritizing it in advance of just gender equality?
+As we rebuild organisations and life in general, should we be putting more focus on women’s issues than we have before, even prioritising it in advance of just gender equality?

-Matt: Some of those issues you raised there are great enablers of gender equality and female equality in the workplace. when childcare was suspended, females bore the brunt of that in the primary care roles.
+Matt: Some of those issues you raised there are great enablers of gender equality and female equality in the workplace.
+When childcare was suspended, females bore the brunt of that in the primary care roles.
 I think statistically we absolutely need to put issues like that at the centre and say, okay, well, what are we going to do about removing that bias?
-Leveling that playing field more.
+Levelling that playing field more.

 Hilary: A lot of reports, significantly Bain, McKinsey, have demonstrated with their research that equal management teams outperform those led by either majority female, or majority male.
 So, at this point in time, it’s really important that gender equality is not missed.
 It’s not overlooked as businesses start to recover.